What to do with Oily Hair?

 - Eucalyptus – Helps bring the scalp back into balance by regulating the production of sebum.
 Relieves and reduces inflamed skin, too.

-- Lemongrass - Also known as Cymbopogon, can be used as a great herbal rinse for all types of hair.
-For oily hair it balances the active oil glands on scalp and reduce the production of oil.
-However the Lemongrass herbs and oils are not recommended for sensitive scalp and it might irritate the skin
+- Lemongrass - Also known as Cymbopogon, , can be used as a great herbal rinse for all types of hair.
+For oily hair, it balances the active oil glands on scalp and reduces the production of oil.
+However, the lemongrass herbs and oils are not recommended for sensitive scalp and it might irritate the skin

 Some other everyday ingredients that help control greasy hair include aloe, egg whites, menthol, sorbitol, kaolin, citric acid and/or citrus,